matheus-alv/time_series_precipitation/README.md

 ## The project is divided into two parts:

-1. Analysis of the historical series components: trend, sesonality, auto-correlation and other factors.
+1. Analysis of the series components and it's behavior: trend, sesonality, auto-correlation and other factors.

-2. Modeling a forecast model based on the time series using ARIMA.
+2. Modeling a forecast model based on the time series analysis.